Porges/ways-to-play/src/games/pigeon-lottery/pigeon-lottery.md

 ## Early origins

+Several origin stories circulate about where and when the game was invented, though most are unverifiable.

-It is sometimes fancifully claimed that the name of the game is due the the method of ticket selection, in that supposedly originally white pigeons were used to choose winning tickets, but that is not possible given the way the game is played; it is *not* a lottery where one or more tickets are selected to be winners.
+It is sometimes fancifully claimed that the name of the game is due to the method of ticket selection, in that supposedly winning tickets were chosen by trained white pigeons.
+However, this explanation is not possible given the way the game is played; it is *not* a lottery where one or more tickets are selected to be winners.

-One Chinese origin story says that the name is because white pigeons were used to transmit the results from gambling houses to the bettors.[@GrammarOfTheChineseLanguage2 p.
+One Chinese origin story relates that the name was applied because white pigeons were used to transmit the results from gambling houses to the bettors.[@GrammarOfTheChineseLanguage2 p.
 157] Another dates the game to the foundation of the Han dynasty, saying that it was invented by [<span lang="cmn-Latn-pinyin" class="noun">Zhāng Liáng</span>](https://en.wikipedia.org/wiki/Zhang_Liang_(Western_Han)) (<span lang="zh">張良</span>, <abbr title="circa">c.</abbr>&nbsp;251–189 <abbr>BCE</abbr>),[^fn0] advisor to [Emperor <span class="noun" lang="cmn-Latn-pinyin">Gāozǔ</span>,](https://en.wikipedia.org/wiki/Emperor_Gaozu_of_Han) in order to raise money for the support of the army when a city was beseiged.[@GrammarOfTheChineseLanguage2 p.
 156] While <span lang="cmn-Latn-pinyin" class="noun">Zhāng Liáng</span> may have really used a lottery to raise funds, it seems to be unlikely to be identical to the modern game.
 For one thing, the <cite>Thousand Character Classic</cite> upon which the game is based is traditionally dated to the [Liang dynasty](https://en.wikipedia.org/wiki/Liang_dynasty) (502–557 <abbr>CE</abbr>).

 [^fn0]: Older sources transliterate his name as Cheung Leung.

-The true origin of the game apparently lies in gambling that was carried out as part of the early-Qing “white pigeon festival” (<span lang="zh-Hant">白鴿會</span> Cantonese: <span lang="yue-Latn-jyutping">baak⁶ gap³ wui²</span>) which was held in Guangdong.
-Pigeons were raced from [Qingyuan](https://en.wikipedia.org/wiki/Qingyuan) (<span lang="zh">清遠</span>) to [Foshan](https://en.wikipedia.org/wiki/Foshan) (<span lang="zh">佛山</span>), and groups of pigeons were numbered using the opening characters from the [<cite>Thousand Character Classic</cite>](https://en.wikipedia.org/wiki/Thousand_Character_Classic) (<span lang="zh">千字文</span>).[^fn1] Bets were made on which group of pigeons would return intact.[@BettingOnEmpire p.
+Another, more believable, explanation appears to lie in the early-Qing “white pigeon festival” (<span lang="zh-Hant">白鴿會</span> Cantonese: <span lang="yue-Latn-jyutping">baak⁶ gap³ wui²</span>) which was held in Guangdong.
+Pigeons were raced from [Qingyuan](https://en.wikipedia.org/wiki/Qingyuan) (<span lang="zh">清遠</span>) to [Foshan](https://en.wikipedia.org/wiki/Foshan) (<span lang="zh">佛山</span>), and groups of pigeons were numbered using the opening characters from the [<cite>Thousand Character Classic</cite>](https://en.wikipedia.org/wiki/Thousand_Character_Classic) (<span lang="zh">千字文</span>).[^fn1] Spectators bet upon which group of pigeons would return intact.[@BettingOnEmpire p.
 84] Eventually the pigeons were dropped entirely and a game was developed based on characters being drawn at random.

 [^fn1]: This system of enumeration has also been used to number volumes of books and other objects, including in the instructions for assembly kit-set furniture.[@RepresentingHainingStreet1 p.
 53]

+However, Macau historian Tán Shìbǎo argues that the name <span lang="zh">白鴿</span> <span lang="yue-Latn-jyutping">baak⁶ gap³</span> ‘white pigeon’ was really invented as a homophonic cover for the “true” name <span lang="zh">博合</span> <span lang="yue-Latn-jyutping">bok³ hap⁶</span> ‘match betting’,[@SparrowAndPigeon] as there is no evidence connecting the gambling game with the earlier pigeon races.

 ## Known history

 According to the [<cite>Draft History of <span class="noun" lang="cmn-Latn-pinyin">Qing</span></cite>](https://en.wikipedia.org/wiki/Draft_History_of_Qing),[@QinYingChapter] the official <span class="noun" lang="cmn-Latn-pinyin">Qin Ying</span> (<span lang="zh">秦瀛</span>, 1743–1821) banned pigeon tickets in Guangdong in the “ninth year of [<span class="noun" lang="cmn-Latn-pinyin">Jiaqing</span>](https://en.wikipedia.org/wiki/Jiaqing_Emperor)” (1804/5), so the game must have existed at this point.[@SparrowAndPigeon]

+By mid-century, the game had become widespread.
 In 1849, a traveller from Yunnan province visited Guangdong and reported that:

 > In the western part of the provincial capital Guangzhou, people in Henan area
 > developed cunning ways to operate the “white pigeon” lottery.
 Even women and